rchillyard/TableParser/README.md

 In this format parameter, "$x" is substituted by the prefix (the optional value passed into the lookup method) while $c represents the translated column name.

-Even when there is no name translation necessary, we still have to provide a columnHelper, as in:

-    implicit val ratingColumnHelper: ColumnHelper[Rating] = columnHelper()

 A couple of parameters of _Movie_ are actually attribute sets (_AttributeSet_).
-These are basically lists of String within one column value.
+These are basically lists of _String_ within one column value.
 Such lists are parsed as lists as they are parsed from the original strings and then returned as strings in the form "{" element "," element ... "}"
 The parsing from the original string obeys the _RowConfig_ parameters of _listSep_ and _listEnclosure_.